Basement Remodel Design Concept

 Our goal is to maximize this space by including built-in cabinetry.
 Our house has very little closets, and essentially no storage space.
 To address that we have put a significant focus of our dollars into custom cabinetry.
 We will have a stand-alone furniture piece for kids stuff, a storage banquette bench for all of our games, a wet bar with cabinetry, and built-in bookshelves/ cabinets.

 I start every project with inspiration which often includes a pinterest board.
 To view my board for our basement project, click here.
-Then after all my inspiration images are gatherd, I like to create a virtual mood board and physical mood board (see above).
+Then after all my inspiration images are gathered, I like to create a virtual mood board and physical mood board (see above).
 What is driving this design is the floral painting found on ebay and my favorite paint color that I have been dying to use for awhile- Benjamin Moore's Golden Retreiver.
 From there I pulled some of my favorite fabric samples and created a scheme.

 Secondly, I started to draft the walls to create a space plan for the footprint of our basement.
 I knew we wanted a TV/ lounge room or "snug" as it is called in the UK.
 We needed a room that could serve as a home office and then evolve into a bedroom, a bathroom, and an area for a wet bar.
 See the floorplan above.
 I wanted the basement to feel open yet have distinct areas.
 One of the issues I needed to tackle was creating a natural transition from the tile to the carpet.
 We needed tile in the wetbar area which also is the room that has the only outside entrance into the basement.
 I definitely did not want to deal with cleaning dirty carpet on a regular basis.
 To create that transition I created a wide cased opening.